tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![header-columns.png](Images/header-columns.png)

 * It is common to generate high-level statistics when creating a DataFrame.
-In this case the Pandas `describe` function can be used.
+In this case, the Pandas `describe` function can be used.

   ![describe_summary.png](Images/describe_summary.png)